samhithatarra/Search-Engine/README.md

 - Has function to read and use cache dictionary to speed up query processing when possible
 - Retrieves seek position dictionary to find tokens and their associated documents quickly
 - Calculates query search time
-- Returns 10 most relevant URLs to the user
+- Returns 10 most relevant URLs to the user checking and removing any similar/exact URLs

 **gui.py**: